stefanuebe/vaadin-fullcalendar/docs/known-issues.md

 Another good way to fix it is to provide the resources/events as JSON feed and refetch the events instead of removing and adding them back

-# Calendar size does not work anymore (V15)
-For some, currently unknown reason, the sizing by parent does not work anymore in V15.
-Please apply a concrete height for the calendar by using either `FullCalendar#setHeight(int)` or `FullCalendar#setHeightAuto()`.
-The 2nd one should work in combination with Vaadin's  `setHeight(String)` method.

 # Calendar crashes when clicking (V14+)
 For some, currently unknown reason, sizing a calendar after the view has changed manually on a newly created calendar lets the calendar crash, when clicking inside somewhere.
 I have no idea, why that is so.
 Please see https://github.com/stefanuebe/vaadin_fullcalendar/issues/45 for details and progress.